bndkt/react-native-widget-extension/README.md

 Expo config plugin to add widgets and live activities to a React Native app

 The widgets still need to be written in Swift (I think there's no way around that).
-But you can simply add a folder with Swift files to a React Native project (see folder \_widgets in this repository for examples) and then add the plugin via:
+But you can simply add a folder with Swift files to a React Native project and then add the plugin via:

 ```sh
 npx expo install react-native-widget-extension